-One of the goals of our research is to determine a greater number of species which will thrive under local conditions, provide good amenity and mature at a height below overhead powerlines.
+One of the goals of our research is to determine a greater number of species that will thrive under local conditions, provide good amenities and mature at a height below overhead powerlines.
 Research suggested the Trident maple would be a useful species- being the right size, growing on limestone & probably surviving on our rainfall.

 The City of Prospect has had success with establishing the Trident maple in some fairly harsh areas.
 On Prospect Road they are thriving in red earth over limestone, with reflected heat and moderate levels of pollution from traffic.

-Initially 156 trees were planted in the six streets selected as trial sites in 1998.
-Stock was bare rooted, 1meter tall with 10mm caliper.
+Initially, 156 trees were planted in the six streets selected as trial sites in 1998.
+The stock was bare rooted, 1 meter tall with a 10mm caliper.
 Sites range from sand to heavy clay, pH range from 6.0 to 7.5.
-All have performed well to date except those in sandy soils of pH 6 at West Beach, these died over a two year period and have since been replaced with Acer pseudoplatanus.
+All have performed well to date except those in sandy soils of pH 6 at West Beach, these died over a two-year period and have since been replaced with Acer pseudoplatanus.
 (Acer pseudoplatanus were planted as a trial in 1998 on the opposite side of the road, they have thrived.)

 - Berrima Street Glenelg North